bakins/kubernetes-goodies-list/README.md

-# kubernetes-addons
+# Kubernetes Goodies

-List of Interesting Kubernetes add-ons, etc. If you'd like to add something, including new categories, please open a PR.
+List of Interesting Kubernetes add-ons, helpers, docs, etc. If you'd like to add something, including new categories, please open a PR.

 ## Controllers